brooksphilip/driving_freedom/README.md

 ![hype cycle](img/Gartner_Hype_Cycle.png)

-As technologists, we should always be asking ourselves " How can we flatten the curves? ".
+As technologists, we should always be asking ourselves "How can we flatten the curves?".
 How can we make the technology easier, faster and more reliable?
 I had a Vice President of Sales once tell me "Andy, you have to dumb this shit down for me".
 I will never forget that statement.
 How can we flatten the curves for everyone?

 ## Current Thinking